pascallj/cache-key-check/README.md

 # GitHub Actions Cache Key Check

+> :warning: After two days, this actions has already lost it's usefulness now that https://github.com/actions/cache/pull/1041 has been merged.
+You should now use the `lookup-only` option of [actions/cache](https://github.com/actions/cache) instead

 This GitHub Action determines if for a given key or prefix a cache restore would have caused a cache hit under the current conditions without restoring the cache contents itself.

 ## Goal